 Ultimately our security comes from putting God first in every situation as we confess our weaknesses (2 Cor 12:10), knowing that our Father will not castigate us for being weak, but will help us to walk in the power and presence of the Holy Spirit (Gal 5:25).
 When we confess weaknesses (Mark 9:24) and remain open to the Lord there is nothing that can stop us from growing.

 Be encouraged!
-At the beginning of this paper we read of Paul writing to a church that had risen out of a rioting town, with vindictive enemies who had followed him in order to discredit his ministry.
+At the beginning of this short booklet we read of Paul writing to a church that had risen out of a rioting town, with vindictive men and women who had followed him in order to discredit his ministry.
 As the following verses reveal, life was not always easy for Paul, and he did not always know what was happening; yet He was always aware of the presence and power of His heavenly Father.
 Be encouraged.

 A missionary once wrote about a time when, as a young evangelist, he got frustrated after a meeting where no-one seemed to respond.
 He was exhausted and went out and sat under an apple tree.
 Of that time, he wrote, “The Lord seemed to come to me and say, “You’re tired, aren’t you? “ “Yes,” I replied, “I am, because I have worked hard.”
 “And you are out of patience, aren’t you?”
 “Yes, because these people seem unresponsive.”
 Then He quietly said, “Do you see this apple tree?
 How does it bring forth fruit?
 Does it work itself up into a stew trying to be fruitful?
 Or does it simply keep the channels open, taking in life from soil and sky and allowing life to flow through itself into the fruit?
 And is it not all unstrained?
 Then if you’ll not fret nor worry about results, but simply keep the channels open, letting My life flow through you, then you will bear fruit naturally without strain or drain.”
 I arose relaxed and released.
 I didn’t have to succeed – I only had to keep the channels open.
 God did the rest.